 The department currently offers minors in the areas of Black Studies (BLS), and Latino Studies (LTS), and in Latin American and Caribbean Studies (LACS).
 The minor is 9 credits, including a capstone course.

 Questions?
-Contact Professor Shelly Eversley
+Contact any BLS/LTS professor, or Department Chair Professor Shelly Eversley